 - Click OK.

-The resulting spreadsheet contains one binary column along with the row labels.
+The resulting spreadsheet that pops up in a new window contains one binary column along with the row labels.
 The column type is specified by a blue B (for binary) to the left of the column number.

 Import Third Party

 - Click Import >Third Party to open the third party dialog.
 See Third Party Import for more information about the specific options.

 - Click Browse and make sure Excel (*.xls) is selected after File name:.
 Choose sample_data.xls and click Open.

 - Keep the default values for all other options on this page and click Next.

 This importer will scan the file and provide a list of column headers found in the file.
 You can then choose which column is appropriate to use as the row labels.
 In this case the Sample column is selected by default.